2005 NFL season: Effect of Hurricane Wilma

 The October 23 game between the Kansas City Chiefs and Miami Dolphins at Dolphins Stadium was rescheduled to Friday, October 21 at 7:00 pm EDT to beat Hurricane Wilma's arrival to the Miami, Florida area.
+The game remained on CBS, but only aired in the primary and secondary markets of Kansas City and Miami.
 The Chiefs won the game, 30–20, and became the first visiting team to travel and play on the same day.
 Since the game was planned for Sunday afternoon, it is one of the few times in history that the Dolphins wore their white jerseys in a home game played at night.